Skip to main content

 @Tool(metadata = TOOL_METADATA)

-String getWeather(String location, @P(value = "temperature unit", required = false) Unit unit) {
+String getWeather(String location, @P(description = "temperature unit", required = false) Unit unit) {

 return "sunny";